Dalia Grybauskaitė: Controversies

-Another minor incident that received attention in Lithuania happened in November 2017, during a Social Summit for Fair Jobs and Growth in Gothenburg, Sweden where a local reporter for Göteborgs-Posten asked Grybauskaitė whether she's aware of the discrimination of Lithuanian employees in Sweden as well as the fact that they are getting underpaid.
-The President expressed her unawareness and stated that “[i]t’s not a very good message to me.
-I will clarify if it’s true.”
-The response was followed by the President's attempt to laugh off the situation, which was something Lithuanians back home perceived as completely inappropriate while local political commentators believed that Grybauskaitė’s way of handling the unexpected question was not suitable either.

 KGB accusations

-The public had questioned Grybauskaitė’s possible relations to the KGB in the past numerous times.
-Dalia Grybauskaitė herself had repeatedly denied having any ties with the Soviet intelligence services.
+Grybauskaitė has repeatedly denied having any ties with the Soviet intelligence services.
 Lithuanian investigative journalist Rūta Janutienė made an episode on Grybauskaitė showcasing various documents about her possible ties with the KGB but this episode never officially aired on TV3.
 In 2015, politician Zigmas Vaišvila had appealed to the Ministry of Internal Affairs of Russia as well as the Embassy of Russia in Lithuania for them to disclose the information about whether or not Grybauskaitė worked for the USSR Embassy in the US in 1991.
-Russian institutions had refused to provide any insight on the matter stating: “According to the Article 7 on Personal Data of the Federal Law, operators and inner employees who have access to personal data are obligated not to disclose any information to a third party or share any personal information without the consent of the subject to whom it belongs.”
-To quote Vaišvila, “in legal terms, this is confirmation that Ms Dalia Grybauskaitė is a subject defended by the Russian state—this goes for her personal data as well as for the secrets of Russia.”
-Nonetheless, The Insider claimed that the allegations about Grybauskaitė being an ex-KGB agent are false and that in 2015 the Center for Research of Genocide and Resistance of Lithuanian residents was hacked and fake documents about Grybauskaitė as the agent “Magnolia” were published.
-The claim was backed up by stating that one of the letters allegedly written in 1982 contains inaccuracies and suspicious formulations.
+Russian institutions had refused to provide any insight on the matter stating: "According to the Article 7 on Personal Data of the Federal Law, operators and inner employees who have access to personal data are obligated not to disclose any information to a third party or share any personal information without the consent of the subject to whom it belongs."
+EUvsDisinfo has documented the accusations as disinformation spread by the pro-Kremlin media whereas The Insider has claimed the ex-KGB agent allegations about Grybauskaitė being false noting that the letters allegedly written in 1982 contain inaccuracies and suspicious formulations.

-The question was raised again during the talk show Hang On There with Andrius Tapinas when the creator of the documentary The Secret of the State about Grybauskaitė, Donatas Ulvydas, had confirmed to the host that she went to a KGB school.
-According to Ulvydas, she stated: “Yes, I was studying there and there’s nothing here more to talk about.”
-Despite Ulvydas’ explanation that his former claim was lapsus linguae on Facebook, this resulted in the launch of an investigation by the Lithuanian Seimas.
-The former President Grybauskaitė had been accused of providing false information, thus violating her oath of office two times.
+During an interview, the creator of the documentary The Secret of the State about Grybauskaitė, Donatas Ulvydas, claimed she did go to a KGB school.
+According to Ulvydas, she stated: "Yes, I was studying there and there's nothing here more to talk about."
+Despite Ulvydas' explanation that his former claim was lapsus linguae on Facebook, politician Naglis Puteikis attempted to launch an investigation in the Lithuanian Seimas, but the initiative did not get enough support.